Spanish Law | Dive Medical | Good to know

 Appointments are usually weekdays (Monday to Friday) anytime between 17:00 and 20:00 hrs.
 They are located on top of Mahon harbour, so you may follow up your check-up with a dinner, enjoying the local cuisine and gazing at some magnificent boats moored in the harbour.

-Further to these documents, all certified divers are required to dive with a DIVE COMPUTER or alternatively a combination of a watch and dive tables.
+Further to these documents, all certified divers are required to dive with a DIVE COMPUTER (alternatively a combination of a watch and dive tables), Whistle, Knife and SMB.

 Should you not have your own dive-computer, you can rent one at the dive centre – 5,00€/Dive or 10,00€/Day.